-In some cases, the types $t \in \text{Dom}(PV)$ cannot be made abstract in the applet, e.g. because it would make writing the applet too inconvenient, or entail too much run-time overhead.
-We can adapt the approach presented in section 5.2 to these cases, by reverting to procedural abstraction and putting checks not only at coercions, but also on all values of types $t \in \text{Dom}(PV)$ that come from the applet.
+In some cases, the types $t \in \mathrm{Dom}(PV)$ cannot be made abstract in the applet, e.g. because it would make writing the applet too inconvenient, or entail too much run-time overhead.
+We can adapt the approach presented in section 5.2 to these cases, by reverting to procedural abstraction and putting checks not only at coercions, but also on all values of types $t \in \mathrm{Dom}(PV)$ that come from the applet.
 (This matches current practice in Unix kernels, where parameters to system calls are always checked for validity on entrance to the system call.)
+Figure 7 depicts this approach.

-This is achieved by a standard wrapping scheme applied to all functions of the execution environment, inserting OK_t coercions at all negative occurrences of types $t \in \text{Dom}(PV)$.
+The checking of values coming from the applet is achieved by a standard wrapping scheme applied to all functions of the execution environment, inserting OK_t coercions at all negative occurrences of types $t \in \text{Dom}(PV)$.
 For instance, if the execution environment needs to export a function $f: t \to t$, it will actually export the function $\lambda x. f(OK_t(x))$, which validates its argument before passing it to the original function.

 We formalize these ideas in a slightly different way, in order to build upon the results of section 5.2.
-Start from an applet environment defined by top-level bindings of the form let $$f_i: au_i = a_i$$
+Start from an applet environment defined by top-level bindings of the form let $$f_i : \tau_i = a_i$$